tryigit/PlayIntegrityFix/README.md

 + **Disable lsposed logs**

-Some applications can detect zygisk by reading lsposed logs with getprop.
+Some apps can detect zygisk by reading lsposed logs with getprop.
 This module prevents this.

 + **Dynamic prop hiding**